 - I’d love to start offering singing classes, but what if no one comes.

-- I’d love to take on the challenge of better managing my mind habits, but what if I fail.
+- I’d love to take on the challenge of better managing the habits of my mind, but what if I fail.

 It’s as though all the beautiful, love-filled days you might have with your new partner don’t count or have no value if the relationship doesn’t last forever.
 But isn’t that ridiculous?